Ulcerative Colitis ICD 10: Key Codes and Their Implications

 5. K51.4: Ulcerative (Chronic) Colitis with Granulomas

-This code is used when ulcerative colitis is associated with granulomas, which are tiny groupings of immune cells formed in response to inflammation.
+This code is applied when ulcerative colitis is associated with granulomas, which are tiny groupings of immune cells formed in response to inflammation.
 Granulomas in UC are less common than in Crohn’s disease, although they do exist.

 6. K51.5, Ulcerative (Chronic) Colitis and Dysplasia